 Lago, Mario (b.
 1878, Savona, Italy - d.
 1950, Capri, Italy), governor of the Dodecanese Islands (1923-36).

 Lagos Escobar, Ricardo (Froilán) (b.
-March 2, 1938, Santiago), president of Chile (2000-06).
-He won the 1999 election as the candidate of the Concertación de los Partidos por la Democracia (including Partido Demócrata Cristiano and Partido Socialista de Chile).
+March 2, 1938, Santiago, Chile), president of Chile (2000-06).
+He was also minister of education (1990-92) and public works (1994-98).
+He won the 1999 election as the candidate of the Concertación de los Partidos por la Democracia (including Partido Demócrata Cristiano and his Partido Socialista de Chile).

 Lagu, Joseph (b.
 Nov.
 21, 1931), chairman of the Southern Sudan Liberation Front (1969-71) and of the Southern Sudan Liberation Movement (1971-72), chairman of the High Executive Council of Southern Sudan (1978-80), and second vice president of The Sudan (1978-80, 1982-85).